-The PowerBox Cockpit, Competition and Professional feature a new kind of graphic OLED screen, intended to do away with old-fashioned programming methods based on flashing LED codes, morse code beeps or mechanical jumpers.
-The screen provides the basis for an extremely user-friendly control system, and eliminates the need for a supplementary setup unit or programming device.
-The SensorSwitch is employed as a convenient means of entering settings within the menu system, and since the SensorSwitch is always used as the main ON / OFF switch, it is always installed in the model, so you cannot forget it.
+The PowerBox Cockpit / Competition SRS utilises a graphic OLED screen to provide modern, menu-based programming.
+The system is exceptionally user-friendly in operation, and no additional set-up / programming unit is required.
+The SensorSwitch is always available, because it is installed in the model as standard for switching the system on and off: this means that it can never be left behind.
 Wherever possible the screen provides full information in English; few abbreviations are used.
-The overall result is an intuitive method of programming which is a great advantage at the flying field, as you will rarely need to consult the operating instructions.
+The overall result is an intuitive method of programming which is a great advantage at the flying field, as you will rarely need to consult the operating instructions

-This is the basic rule in programming: buttons I and II are used to move the cursor or change values, while the SET button is used to select or confirm your inputs.
+This is the basic rule in programming; buttons I and II are used to move the cursor or change values, while the SET button is used to select or confirm your inputs.

-The breadth of functions offered by the PowerBox Cockpit, Competition and Professional is enormous, but the unit is by no means difficult to operate.
+The breadth of functions offered by the PowerBox Cockoit / Competition SRS is enormous, but the unit is by no means difficult to operate.
 To provide a clear idea of the sequence required in order to use the backer, we have drawn up a brief list of operations